 Making electrolyte water is easy.
 You have two options:

-- Make your own electrolyte water from scratch (check out our favorite recipes here)
+- Make your own electrolyte water from scratch (check out our homebrew recipes here)

 - Use an electrolyte mix or tablet